-- i. no reason for absence has been given - ii. medical evidence is not received when requested - iii. a request for a leave of absence has been unauthorised - iv. a pupil arrives at school after registration has closed at 9.20am
+- i. no reason for absence has been given - ii. medical evidence is not received when requested - iii. a request for a leave of absence has been unauthorised - iv. a pupil arrives at school after registration has closed at 9.15am.

 Parents/carers should be aware that Whitby Heath Primary School may contact the Local Authority if a pupil has 10 or more unauthorised absences in the current term with a view to issuing a Fixed Penalty Notice or other legal action.
-The Fixed Penalty Notice is issued individually to each parent/carer who fails to ensure their child's regular attendance at school.
-The Penalty is £60 per parent/carer per child if paid within 21 days rising to £120 if paid within 28 days.
-Non-payment of the Fixed Penalty Notice may result in prosecution in the Magistrates court (see appendix 1).